akmn35/new.dist/README.md

 #> [1] 0.008115344
 ```

-`qtpmd` Quantile function for the Power Muth Distribution with shape
+`qtpmd` Quantile function for the Power Muth distribution with shape
 (beta) and scale (alpha) parameters.

 ``` r